confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.functions.<UDF Name>.<UDF Config>`

 Makes custom configuration values available to the UDF specified by name.
-For example, if a UDF is named "formula", then you can pass a config to that UDF by specifying the `ksql.functions.formula.base.value` property.
+For example, if a UDF is named "formula", you can pass a config to that UDF by specifying the `ksql.functions.formula.base.value` property.
 Access the property in the UDF's `configure` method by using its full name, `ksql.functions.formula.base.value`.
 This example